Building a Better Team

 This may seem like a no-brainer, but it’s the #1 thing that will make or break a work environment.
 Ask your people for their input and listen to what they tell you.
 Your tone and communication style are equally as important as what you say, so be conscious of those things, too.

 Consider getting feedback from a 360-degree assessment on how you are doing.
-Based on what you learn, reassess your attitude.
-Adopt a different and more supportive approach.
+Based on your learning, reassess your attitude and adopt a different and more supportive approach.

 2. Create realistic and understandable goals.